emendezy/McServer/README.md

 - First make sure your ec2 instance has been stopped and you've completed the initial server.jar setup steps (changing eula.txt)
 - Next use this curl cmd in your terminal or cmd prompt to start our server.
 Replace strings in <> with your deployed infrastructure
     - `api_gateway_id` can be found in AWS::API Gateway in the aws console
+      - This is the ID in the list view, not the resource_id
     - `region` is wherever you're deploying.
 In this example, I'm in `us-east-1`
     - `stage_name` is the parameter you used when creating the lambda in the sam template `StageName`
 ```shell